 - The linen closet is stuffed to the brim (possibly spilling out or pushing the door open) because it is full of towels and sheets that are alike, but all folded in different ways and widths.

 - Your bathroom looks messy because of make-up and toiletry overload.
 (The cosmetic companies know where to find you.)

-- You have no specified place for all your accumulated pet stuff.
-As in toys, treats, doggy bags, leashes, bones and everything else which is spread throughout the house or ‘stored’ in various different places.
+- You have no specified place for all your accumulated pet stuff, as in toys, treats, doggy bags, leashes, bones, and everything else which is spread throughout the house or ‘stored’ in various places.

 Fascinating Facts about Clutter

 If you’re still not motivated to get up and clear that clutter from your home and life, then these startling statistics may just give you the nudge you need.
 Read through these fascinating facts about clutter to inspire you to clear it from your life: